-No matter what season you choose for your travels to Hawaii, there are wide varieties of activities in which you can participate in and even more ways relax.
-From spring, to summer, fall and winter, Hawaii is a tropical paradise that always has a surprise around every corner.
+There is a wide variety of seasonal Hawaii activities in which you can participate in and even more ways relax and enjoy your vacation.
+From spring, to summer, fall and winter, the Aloha State is a tropical paradise that always has a surprise around every corner.

 Spring – This may be one of the ideal times to visit, as the rainfall lessens with trade wind continuing to bring cooling breezes.
 Spring typically brings the end of the busy tourist season, so starting around the middle of April and pricing for airfare and lodging generally begins to drop.
 March is the month where you can attend the Cherry Blossom and Narcissus festivals where Hawaii respectively honors and celebrates Japanese and Chinese cultures and the influence they have had in the Aloha State.
 If you are traveling to the Big Island, you can time your vacation in coincide with the Merrie Monarch Festival, the world’s premier hula event, which starts on Easter Sunday each year.